Welcome to Cycfi Research!

 Cycle of Fifths.
 A structure used by music theorists to depict the harmonic relationships among the twelve notes in the chromatic scale as a tool for composition.

-Cycfi Research is an Open Source software and hardware company based in Quezon City, Philippines.
-We are committed to bringing high-tech design and engineering into the production of innovative musical instruments such as carbon-fiber-bamboo electric, active multichannel pickups, synthesizers and state-of-the-art DSP (digital signal processing) systems.
+Cycfi Research is an Open Source software and hardware company.
+We are committed to bringing high-tech design and engineering into the production of innovative musical instruments such as carbon-fiber-bamboo electric guitar, active multichannel pickups, synthesizers and state-of-the-art DSP (digital signal processing) systems.

 Our projects are entirely Open Source.
 The designs (schematics, PCB layout, software, bill of materials, CAD drawings and source code) are freely shared, 100% free, under the Creative Commons Attribution-ShareAlike 4.0 International License.

 Joel de Guzman is the principal architect and engineer at Cycfi Research.
 He is a software engineer specialising in advanced C++ and an advocate of Open Source.
 He has authored a number of highly successful Open Source projects such as Boost.Spirit, Boost.Phoenix and Boost.Fusion.
 These libraries are all part of the Boost Libraries, a well respected, peer-reviewed, Open Source, collaborative development effort.
 The Boost Libraries are being used by organisations and companies all over the world from CERN to Adobe.
 There’s a big chance that the very computer you are using to read this now is using the Boost C++ Libraries.